BSP Policies and Guidelines for all Brainspotting Training Events

 Inevitably, when we are working with the subcortical brain, old issues may emerge to be healed.
 If this is the case, it is the participants responsibility to avail themselves of therapeutic support after the training finishes.

-Please speak to the trainer if any personal issues brought up during the class become a difficulty.
+Please inform BSPUK of any background personal information the trainer should be aware of prior to the training and speak to the trainer if any personal issues brought up during the course become a difficulty.

 BSP Training Format